Batman: Holy Terror: Plot summary

 The story is an alternate history whose point of divergence came in 1658.
-Oliver Cromwell recovered from his attack of septicaemia, and lived until 1668, consolidating the Protectorate of England and its sister theocracies in the North American colonies.
-In the late 20th century, the analog of the United States of America is a "Commonwealth" run by a corrupt theocratic government.
-World-building is established in an expository scene at the beginning of the novel, wherein newscaster Victoria Vale relates geopolitical events peripheral to the plot.
+Oliver Cromwell recovered from sepsis and lived until 1668, consolidating the Protectorate of England and its sister theocracies in the North American colonies.
+In the late 20th century, the United States of America is a "Commonwealth" run by a corrupt theocratic government.
+World-building is established in an expository scene narrated by newscaster Victoria Vale.
 In 1991, the Commonwealth is waging a war of conquest across South America, under the command of General North (possibly Oliver North), and Brazilian President Jorge Amado has committed suicide as his country was being overrun.
-Back home, industrialist Oliver Queen has been hanged for publishing forbidden "pornographic" works by Isaac Bashevis Singer.
+Back home, industrialist Oliver Queen is hanged for publishing forbidden "pornographic" works by Isaac Bashevis Singer.

 Twenty-two years after the death of his parents, Bruce Wayne is planning to join the clergy when he is visited by his friend James Gordon.
 Gordon was the inquisitor who investigated Thomas and Martha Wayne's murder at the hands of Joe Chill, and has come to tell Bruce the truth about what happened.
 Their deaths were not a random mugging, but a state-planned execution.
-Despite Thomas' position as physician to the Commonwealth Privy Council, both were anti-government radicals who ran a clinic for the many victims of the government's brutality and brainwashing.
-Those they treated were men and women who were subjects of experiments to alter their sexual orientation, women who tried to perform abortions on themselves, and prostitutes psychologically scarred by aversion therapy.
-Bruce consults his father's coworker Dr. Charles McNider, who confirms the truth about his parents, and that of many others killed by the state.
+Despite Thomas' position as physician to the Commonwealth Privy Council, both were anti-government radicals who ran a clinic for the victims of the government's brutality and brainwashing.
+Bruce consults his father's coworker Charles McNider, who confirms the truth about his parents, and that of many others killed by the state.
 McNider, a broken man who lost both his wife and his eyesight, tells Bruce about a government conspiracy called "the Green Man", but warns Bruce that nothing good has come of fighting the system.

 Bruce starts a crusade to hunt down those who killed his parents.
 After his ordination as a priest, Bruce discovers a demon costume his father once wore in a morality play: a garb shaped like a bat.
-Hacking into government files, he hunts down one of the Privy Council members for information, and learns that the ones who arranged the death sentence were actually the Star Chamber, the highest court in the government.
+Hacking into government files, he hunts down one of the Privy Council members for information, and learns that the ones who arranged the death sentence were the Star Chamber, the highest court in the government.